Employer Benefits of 401(k) Plans

 Staying competitive for top talent

 The pursuit of hiring great employees often comes down to what you can offer by way of compensation and benefits.
 Particularly when vying for quality talent with industry competitors, a 401(k) plan — and even better, offering a company match — can help your business stand out if candidates are weighing job offers.
+Under SECURE Act 2.0, an employer contribution credit is available to employers with 50 or fewer employees and reduced for employers with between 51 and 100 employees.
+It generally is a percentage of the amount contributed by the employer, up to $1,000 per employee.

 Employee satisfaction and retention